Initial Inter-Agency CA List by SCSO, May 1974

 Despite this, KCSO — unlike many CA agencies, including CA DOJ — not only retained all their files generated during this interstate investigation, but have also made them available among its other Bundy files in a Dropbox through the King County Archives.
 Due to the large volume of records in a semi-disorganized fashion, I have gone through and separated the relevant ones into related chunks, including the one below.
 Many of these files that I am sharing specifically originated from Box 25, Folder 11, "924-25-11 California Criminal Intelligence" of the King County Archives' Dropbox.

-The second and third pages of this pdf consist of a letter sent from the Sonoma County Sheriff's Office (SCSO) sent on May 11, 1974 to other jurisdictions in California regarding unsolved female homicides (UFHs); sent alongside this letter was a list [pg.s 1 and 4 of pdf] of both SCSO cases and other UFHs that the SCSO had managed to find out about.
-The fifth and sixth pages of the pdf are a list of all of the agencies that were sent this letter, as the listed UFHs fall under their jurisdictions (+ CA DOJ).
-The remainder of the pdf has individual summaries on each of the UFHs listed.
+The first and second images consist of a letter sent on May 11, 1974 from the Sonoma County Sheriff's Office (SCSO) to other jurisdictions in CA regarding unsolved female homicides (UFHs); sent alongside this letter was a list [the third image] of both SCSO cases and other UFHs that the SCSO had managed to find out about.
+The fourth and fifth pages are a list of all of the agencies that were sent this letter, as the listed UFHs fall under their jurisdictions (+ CA DOJ).

 This set of records seems to be the first correspondence between agencies to compare their UFHs, which expanded into other states and eventually led to the publication of the 1975 CA DOJ report.
-Copies of this packet was eventually (c.Aug.
-1974) sent to the KCSO.
+Copies of this packet were eventually, c.Aug.
+1974, sent to the KCSO.

 Comments